 Another good example of unethical selfishness that masks itself as a selfless altruism is various types of road safety campaigns.
 One example of such campaigns is 20 is plenty for us.
 This campaign aims at introducing 20 miles per hour speed limits everywhere in urban areas and slowing traffic down by other measures, such as changing the timing on traffic lights, so the drivers are forced to stop more often.
 Of course, people behind the campaign publically justify it as a measure to reduce the pollution and improve the road safety.
 And indeed there are many road safety campaigners with hearts in the right place who are genuinely concerned about road safety or who are motivated by the desire to do something following deaths or injuries of close ones in the road traffic accidents.
 However, after reading many posts on various road safety related blogs and forums, I came to conclusion that a large number of the campaigners are motivated by hatred for drivers more than anything else.

 Road safety campaigns like this is the reason why it now takes longer to drive through London than it used to get through the city on a horseback.
-Although I don't have any actual data to back it up, I do assume that, where implemented, these kind of campaigns make both pollution levels and road safety worse.
-I accept that, as "20 is plenty for us" campaigners argue, a car traveling at 20 miles per hour may generate less pollution than a car traveling at a higher speed (although, again, I haven't actually researched the subject).
+This kind of campaigns make both pollution levels and road safety worse.
+I accept that, as "20 is plenty for us" campaigners argue, a car traveling at 20 miles per hour may generate less pollution than a car traveling at a higher speed.
 However, this theory only considers the effect of individual cars.
 When you start slowing traffic down on a large scale, the result is near-permanent gridlocks, which cause more cars to stay on the road for longer, resulting in increased levels of pollution.
 Strong speed restrictions and traffic-slowing measures may result in lower road casualties (although those often occur due to drivers not sticking to speed limits and not because the speed limits are higher).
 However, these measures are absolutely guaranteed to make many drivers frustrated and is probably going to result in higher number of road rage incidents.
 If your journey time has suddenly doubled and if this was caused by the decision of a local authority to spend your tax money on the things that would make your life more miserable, you have absolutely every right to be angry.

 Therefore, road safety campaigns often are not examples of altruism that they are presented as.
 Campaigning hard to make a large segment of society miserable simply because you see them as morally inferior to yourself for choosing a particular mode of personal transport that you don't approve is an example of very unethical selfishness.